Shubhmeep/Free-Your-Chakras/README.md

 ## Check out our project
 link :
 https://share.streamlit.io/piyushk2000/yoga/app.py
-### Note : this is the deployed version without the "take snapshot" feature. to see how that feature works please refer to the video attached above.
+### Note : this is the deployed version without the "take snapshot" and "Live webcam" feature. to see how that feature works please refer to the video attached above.